stijlbreuk-dev/vue-scroll-table/README.md

 | index    | The index of the column the table cell belongs to.                   | Number                                  |
 | row      | The full row object the table cell belongs to.                       | Array [Data objects](##data) or strings |
 | header   | The header object of the column you wanted to customize cells for.   | [Header object](##headers)              |
-For more info about scoped slots, checkout [Vue's documentation](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots).
+For more info about scoped slots, check out [Vue's documentation](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots).

 # Contributing